 Rupert Murdoch’s choice of Wall Street Journal editor Robert Thomson to lead his publishing spinoff would put the company in the hands of a close lieutenant while underscoring the Journal’s role in setting strategy.

 Thomson, who serves as editor-in-chief of News Corp.
-(NWSA)’s Dow Jones and managing editor of the Journal, will be named chief executive officer of the company’s proposed spinoff as soon as this week, a person familiar with the matter said.
+(NWSA:US)’s Dow Jones and managing editor of the Journal, will be named chief executive officer of the company’s proposed spinoff as soon as this week, a person familiar with the matter said.
 Murdoch, the billionaire founder and CEO of News Corp., also may outline the board makeup of the spinoff and original company, said another person, who asked not to be named because the plans are private.

 News Corp., bowing to pressure from shareholders, agreed in June to break off the publishing assets, which are growing more slowly than its Fox entertainment businesses.
 Putting Thomson in charge of the publishing spinoff would help Murdoch preserve his vision for the company, said Ken Doctor, an analyst at Outsell Inc., a Burlingame, California-based research firm.